Versailles Day Tour from Paris : Visit of the Palace, the Gardens, Marie Antoinette's Hamlet & the Petit Trianon

-Option 1: Book with a guided tour of the Palace of Versailles, the park & gardens and Marie Antoinette's hamlet.
+Book a guided tour of the Palace of Versailles, the park & gardens and Marie Antoinette's hamlet.
 Experience a special and unforgettable visit given by our expert tour guide.
 If you wonder what is the best way to get to Versailles from Paris, we offer the most comfortable door-to-door service from your accommodation in Paris with our luxury Mercedes vans.
 If you prefer to meet one of our licensed tour guides in Versailles we can also provide the exclusive service of a tour guide only (see our different options here below).

 Discover the royal residence built for the Sun King, Louis XIV.
 Admire the magnificent apartments of the King, the Palace of Versailles Hall of Mirrors, the Queen's apartments, and the breathtaking gardens "à la Française".
 The Versailles castle counts 2,300 rooms and more than 63,000 m2 (680,000 square feet) the park 900 hectares/2,225 acres.
-Let us show you the best hightlights.
+Let us show you the best highlights.
 In July 1589 Henry IV, the future Henri IV spent two nights in Versailles.
 When he became King of France he returned to Versailles to hunt there.
 This is how Louis XIII, his son, discovered the forests of Versailles.
 When it was his turn to become King, Louis XIII decided to have a small hunting lodge built in 1623 and transformed it in 1634 into a small castle that became the King's private residence.
 His great-grand son Louis XIV completely transformed it from 1662 on, with new extensions in 1668.
 Then in 1682, Versailles became the seat of Louis XIV's government.

 When you book a tour with us we guarantee the following :

 - 8 hour private guided tour including pick up & drop off at your accommodation in Paris